alero/real-testing/README.md

 * start/stop of the underlying server will honor the selected lifecycle, recommended usage is test_config lifecycle

-##Planded Resources support to come in a future not so far away
+## Planded Resource Plugins, to come in a future not so far away
 * ActiveMQ
 * Kafka
 * Zookeeper